How to prevent BIMI and Apple Branded Mail logos from displaying on subdomains without affecting deliverability?

 - BIMI state: Logo record, declination record, or no published BIMI assertion.

-- Apple state: Approved, excluded, pending review, or not configured in Apple Business Connect.
+- Apple state: Root-wide, subdomain-only, address-only, pending review, or not configured.

 Operational checks before and after suppression

-I would treat this like a small DNS change with a clear rollback plan.
-The change is low risk, but it still touches a public record that receivers query.
-Take a snapshot first, publish the subdomain declination, wait through TTL, then send real test mail through the affected subdomain.
+Treat this as a small DNS and account-scope change with a clear rollback plan.
+Take a snapshot first, publish the subdomain declination or adjust the Apple scope, wait through DNS TTL and provider review, then send real test mail through the affected subdomain.

 - Record name: Confirm the BIMI TXT record is under the exact subdomain identity used in DMARC alignment.

-- DMARC policy: Confirm the root and subdomain policy still match the enforcement level required for BIMI.
+- DMARC policy: Confirm the root and subdomain policies still match the enforcement level required for BIMI.

-- DKIM signing: Send a message and confirm the aligned DKIM domain still passes.
+- DKIM signing: Send a message and confirm the aligned DKIM domain passes, as Apple does not support SPF-only authentication.

 - SPF path: Confirm the return-path domain and SPF record were not changed during the DNS edit.

-- Logo result: Check supporting inboxes after cache expiry and confirm the logo no longer appears.
+- Logo result: Check supporting inboxes after cache expiry and confirm the unwanted logo no longer appears.

 DNS names to verifytext